DanielChahine0/EECS4443Lab1/README.md

     - [ ] Include a short group contribution
     - [ ] Limitations (if any) or incomplete parts
   - [ ] Ensures that the project runs without errors

+## Key Notes:
+1. The project should be named "EECS4443Lab1" in order to match with the java package headers.
+2. When creating a new activity for the welcome screen, make sure the activity is called "Welcome" (not WelcomeActivity or any other variation).
+3. When creating a another new activity for the registration screen, make sure the activity is called "Register" (not RegisterActivity or any other variation).